borgbackup/borgbackup.github.io/support/free.rst

 Chat (IRC)
 ----------

-Join us on channel #borgbackup on chat.freenode.net.
+Join us on channel #borgbackup on libera.chat.

 As usual on IRC, just ask or tell directly and then patiently wait for replies.
 Stay connected.